hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 cd hedera-mirror-node/hedera-mirror-rest/monitoring
 ```

-To install the dependencies and configure monitor_apis:
+To install the dependencies and configure the monitor:

 ```
 npm install